 When Frank Larson died on a visit to New York City to see the World’s Fair 1964, he left behind thousands of negatives.
 Working as an auditor in Queens, Frank would take a break from the daily grind to photograph the streets as he walked the world’s most vibrant city.
+Frank developed and printed all his photos in a darkroom in his basement, and entered some of them in local amateur photographic competitions.
 In 2014, the widow of Frank’s younger of two sons found “the family shutterbug’s” treasure trove in her attic.
 Her son Soren Larson developed some of the negatives, and brought them to the Queens Museum of Art, where they are currently on show.

-None of these pictures were published in Frank’s lifetime.
+None of these extraordinary pictures were published in Frank’s lifetime.

 A woman peers out from a ticket booth of a movie theater in New York’s Times Square in 1954.

 A man works on New York City souvenirs with his sewing machine in November 1954.